-The following table sets forth the compensation for the years ended December 27, 2020 and December 29, 2019 awarded to, earned by, or paid to our principal executive officer, our principal financial officer serving during 2020, and our two other most highly compensated executive officers.
+The following table sets forth the compensation for the fiscal years ended December 25, 2022 and December 26, 2021 awarded to, earned by, or paid to our principal executive officer and two other most highly compensated executive officers who served in such capacities during fiscal 2022.
 We refer to the individuals included in the Summary Compensation Table as our "named executive officers."